trullock/node-packages/page-manager/readme.md

 ## Navigating

+### Navigate

-To show a new page, use the `navigate(url, data, checkBeforeHide = true)` method.
+To show a new page and push the url onto the history stack (a la a normal brower hyperlink click), use the `navigate(url, data, checkBeforeHide = true)` method.

 `url` is the URL of the page to show

+`data` is optional data to pass to the page

+`checkBeforeHide` defaults to true, and causes the current page's `beforeHide` method to be called before hiding the current page and showing the next

+### replace

+To show a new page and replace the current url (removing any evidence in history) use the `replace(url, data)` function.

+`url` is the URL of the page to show

+`data` is optional data to pass to the page

+Note: this doesn't currently support `beforeHide` checks.
+This is a known limitation.

+### show

+To show a new page and keep the current url use the `show(url, data)` function.

+`url` is the URL of the page to show

+`data` is optional data to pass to the page

+Note: this doesn't currently support `beforeHide` checks.
+This is a known limitation.

+### back

+To manually trigger a backwards (in history) page navigation, use the `back(data, checkBeforeHide)` method.

-`data` is optional data to pass to the page, as well as certain special instructions for how to perform the navigation
+`data` is optional data to pass to the page

 `checkBeforeHide` defaults to true, and causes the current page's `beforeHide` method to be called before hiding the current page and showing the next